Reconfort/capstone.github.io/README.md

 ## 🤝 Contributing <a name="contributing"></a>

-Welcome contributions, issues, feature requests!
-Many thanks to Cindy Shin on Behance. 🙌
+I would like to thank Microverse staff, Reviewer, Mentor! and Many thanks to Cindy Shin 🙌 .

 Feel free to check the [issues page](https://github.com/Reconfort/reconfort.github.io/issues).